 I’m guessing these fairies may be friends with the hobbits.

-The interior of a fairy wagon is designed to be warm and cosy.
+The interior of a fairy wagon is designed to be warm and cozy.
 I added a tiny headboard, a tufted mattress, and bedside tables with lights.
 They all rest on a popsicle stick platform.
 I don’t think the fairies would appreciate rolling around on a bare tin can.

 Plus, the platform hides the wiring for the lights.
 You can add whatever you like to decorate the wagon interior.